jtzs/Governance/README.md

-# IT-governance
+# IT Governance
 The IT Governance Document outlines the principles, policies, and procedures for managing technology within the organisation to ensure efficient, secure, and compliant use of IT resources.
+This document provides guidance on roles, responsibilities, and standards for IT decision-making, risk management, and asset management, ensuring that our technology infrastructure aligns with our values and goals.
+By adopting this governance framework, we aim to protect our assets, mitigate risks, and optimize the value derived from our technology investments."